Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 -

-A network streamer, Bluetooth receiver and amplifier built into a compact pair of stereo speakers, the KEF LSX II is a great option for those looking for convenience and musicality in two compact boxes.
+A network streamer, Bluetooth receiver and amplifier built into a compact pair of stereo speakers – the KEF LSX II LT are great active speakers for those looking for whole-system convenience and musicality from two small boxes.

-The original LSX offered plenty of choices when it came to sources – streaming over DLNA or from Tidal, Spotify Connect, Roon compatibility and Apple AirPlay 2 – but the LSX II expands on this with wider streaming support and the modern-day addition of HMDI ARC and USB-C for TV and laptop connectivity respectively.
+KEF's first-ever LSX active speakers offered plenty of choice when it came to sources – streaming over DLNA or from Tidal, Spotify Connect, Roon compatibility and AirPlay 2 – but this sequel expands on this with even wider streaming support and the modern-day addition of HMDI ARC and USB-C for TV and laptop/phone connectivity respectively.

-Essentially, KEF has taken what was already a winning formula, introduced some key upgrades that improve functionality and usability, and without really altering the speaker hardware has produced a talented set-up that sings with any genre of music sent its way.
+Essentially, KEF has taken what was already a winning formula, introduced some key upgrades that improve functionality and usability, and offered a package that nails value better than any LSX design before it.
+Without really altering the speaker hardware (no bad thing!), it has produced a talented stereo speaker system that sings with any genre of music sent its way.

-The KEF LSX II is a stylish streaming system that has none of the baggage and boxes a separates set-up brings.
+Ultimately, the KEF LSX II is a stylish system that has none of the baggage and boxes a separates set-up brings.
 The cherry on the top?
-They come in a range of stylish colours to match your home decor.
+They come in a smaller range of colours than the LSX II, but graphite grey and stone white should match your home decor, while sage green (pictured) is a lovely-looking colour option.

 The best budget active speakers